-- 2.2.1 The Bradford District Community Infrastructure Levy Charging Schedule was formally approved by Full Council on 21 March 2017 and took effect from 1 July 2017. - 2.2.2 The Infrastructure Funding Statement (IFS) sets out the contributions received and where it has been spent.
-This is published annually. - 3.0 Where Are We now
+- 2.2.1 The Bradford District Community Infrastructure Levy Charging Schedule was formally approved by Full Council on 21 March 2017 and took effect from 1 July 2017. - 2.2.2 The Infrastructure Funding Statement sets out the contributions received and where it has been spent.
+This is published annually.
+The Council reports to Executive annual at its meeting in July the amount of CIL collected in the preceding year and proposed allocation.

+3.0 Where Are We now

-3.1 Progress Against the Revised LDS 2018
+3.1 Progress Against the Revised LDS 2021

 - 3.1.1 The regulations require the LDS to be reviewed on a regular basis to take account of progress and slippage on any documents and new policy issues.
 The review should be linked to the production of the Authority Monitoring Report (AMR) which considers progress on meeting the programme set out in the LDS.
-The AMR sets out the progress in developing the Bradford Local Plan against the timetable in the 2018 LDS. - 3.1.2 While significant progress has been made to put in place the Local Plan documents, there has been slippage on the LDS milestones.
-There are several reasons for this: - further significant national planning reforms emerging; - ensuring a robust and up to date evidence base; - reducing local government resources; - changing local circumstances and opportunities; - impact of COVID and, - additional work pressures (Neighbourhood Plans, Brownfield Register etc). - 3.1.3 These issues have informed a review of both the approach and timetable.
-The Council has shifted from the portfolio approach back to a single comprehensive Local Plan.
-This was undertaken for a number of reasons which are set out further in section 7. - 3.1.4 Figure 1 below provides an overview of the new plan-making approach together with wider context.
+The AMR sets out the progress in developing the Bradford Local Plan against the timetable in the 2021 LDS. - 3.1.2 While significant progress has been made to put in place the local plan, there has been slippage on the LDS milestones.
+There are several reasons for this;

+- further significant national planning reforms emerging; - ensuring a robust and up to date evidence base; - reducing local government resources; - changing local circumstances and opportunities; - impact of Covid and - additional work pressures (Neighbourhood Plans, Brownfield Register etc). - 3.1.3 These issues have informed a review of both the approach and timetable. - 3.1.4 Figure 1 below provides an overview of the plan-making approach together with wider context.